AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 ### How the problem was solved before:

-One Class SVM.
 With time series data, there will be seasonal and long term trends that need to be accounted for.
 After those trends are removed outliers will appear.
+One Class SVM.
+ARIMA.

 ### What's new about my approach and why it will be successful: